SenamAsmussen/AboutMe/README.md

 ## 🚀 About Me
 24, from Trondheim, Norway
-I'm a tech enthusiast with a strong interest in computers, robotics, and AI/ML.
+I'm a tech enthusiast with a strong interest in computers and robotics.

 ## 🛠️ Skills & Tools
 - **Programming:** Python, Java, JavaScript
-- **Machine Learning:** PyTorch
-- **Cloud & DevOps:** Azure

 ## 📫 Contact
 📧 [Email](mailto:dancing_dolce.7i@icloud.com)